 Jessie graduated from Hamilton High after three years, and enrolled at Marquette University on an academic scholarship.
 She received a B.A. from Marquette in Spanish and Communications Studies, which she put to use as an outreach coordinator for Hispanics for School Choice – a nonprofit organization that helps low-income parents find schools for their children.

 Since 2013, Jessie has served Oak Creek, South Milwaukee and parts of Franklin in the Wisconsin State Assembly.
-Working together with Governor Scott Walker, she has supported record investments in education, pro-job reforms, and helped lower taxes on hard-working families by voting for the income tax cut this past session.
+She has supported record investments in education, pro-job reforms, and helped lower taxes on hard-working families by voting for the income tax cut this past session.
 She also voted to prioritize lowering the cost of higher education and increase funding for tech colleges.

 Jessie, her husband Aaron, and their son Noah make their home in Oak Creek.